Alessandro-Salerno/Capsian-Engine/README.md

 - Carpal (From the Italian Discord Server "RobinScript Community")
 - Liam (From the Italian Discord Server "Tecnologia per Tutti")
 - Lorenzo Bergadano (From Real life
-- Pyglet and the pyglet contributers for providing the amazing tollkit used to create Capsian
+- Pyglet and the pyglet contributors for providing the amazing tollkit used to create Capsian